optologic/meta-optologic/README-tdx.md

 # OpenEmbedded/Yocto BSP Layer for Optologic devices for Toradex Modules

-This README file contains information on the contents of the meta-optologic-tdx layer.
+This README file contains information on the contents of the meta-optologic-tdx-* layer.

 This layer contains Yocto recipes to configure the OPTO Logic display and touchscreen drivers for Toradex SoMs (System on Modules).